Main Natural and Human Causes of Climate Change

 Conclusion

-The five service quality gap model gaps are Knowledge, Policy, Communication, Delivery, and Customer.
-The five gaps model of service quality is known as the Gap model.
+The five gaps in service quality are Knowledge, Policy, Communication, Delivery, and Customer.
+The five gaps model of service quality is known as the gap model.
 The gap model of service quality analyzes gaps and problems between organizations and their customers.
 Customer gratification will come out if the industry adopts the gap model diagram, which is a significant factor for continual improvement as well as the business.
 Therefore, the service provides industries like hospitals, hotels, restaurants, entertainment & recreational companies, and education and tourism agencies focus more on the gap model to improve customer satisfaction.
 For example, the Global Assistant Education Consultant concentrates on the gap model to gratify prospective and existing customers.